withastro/astro/.changeset/quick-islands-ring.md

 "astro": patch
 ---

-Prevent URLs in `content` attributes being escaped for multiple params to work
+Prevents URLs in attributes from being escaped in static builds